 2)Men and women ages 20 to 65 years of age.
 3)Diagnosis of unipolar, non-psychotic,

 non-melancholic major depressive disorder (MDD) or depressive episode of bipolar disorder

 (Bipolar I, II or NOS), based on a Structured Clinical Interview for DSM-IV Axis I

 4) Depression severity as defined by score of <17 on the 21-item Hamilton Rating Scale for

 Depression and no psychiatric admission within 6 months from study entry and no suicide

 5)Adequate visual and auditory acuity to allow neuropsychological testing.
 6)Stable regime

-only: pregnancy, breastfeeding.
-3)Personal history of Type I or Type II diabetes.
-4)
+2)For women only: pregnancy, breastfeeding.
+3)Personal history of Type I or Type II

-Unstable cardiovascular disease or other major medical condition, or history of myocardial
+diabetes.
+4) Unstable cardiovascular disease or other major medical condition, or history

 5)Significant cerebrovascular disease, as evidenced by neurological examination,